 Trinity Green Library is on the ground floor of Trinity Building, in the Success Centre.
 The Library is open from 9am - 5pm every week day.

 Just come and ask if you need any help, or email us on firstname.lastname@example.org

 Check you can log in to Moodle and then click on 'My Courses' to view all of the courses and modules you are studying this year.
 If you think that some of your courses aren't listed, check with your tutor as soon as possible.

 Multi-function printers are available throughout the college.
 From these you can print, photocopy or scan materials which you can then email to your self or others.
 Once you have registered with IT and have your password, you should be able to use the printers by scanning your card.

-Your loans will renew automatically for up to six months, unless another library user has requested them.
+Most loans will renew automatically up to 20 times, unless another library user has requested them.
 However, if one of your items has been requested by another user, you will be able to keep it until the date that it is due, but your book will not renew beyond that date.
 Avoid fines by checking your emails regularly and bringing your books back on time.

 Find your librarian's contact details.
 Your librarian can help you at the beginning and all the way through your course.
 Ask us for help in finding and using resources, analysing information, accessing online resources, and referencing and how to avoid plagiarism, Contact details for all of the librarians in college is here.